overleaf/toolkit/doc/ldap.md

 	E.g. `-env SHARELATEX_LDAP_TLS_OPTS_CA_PATH='["/var/one.pem", "/var/two.pem"]' `

 - `SHARELATEX_LDAP_TLS_OPTS_REJECT_UNAUTH` =
-   If 'true', the server certificate is verified against the list of supplied CAs.
+   If `true`, the server certificate is verified against the list of supplied CAs.

 ## Example

 At Overleaf, we test the LDAP integration against a [test openldap server](https://github.com/rroemhild/docker-test-openldap).
 The following is an example of a working configuration: